 In addition to these, FormAssembly has many different options for ways that you can improve the look of your forms:

-People respond well to visual information, and retain more of it then they do written information.
-A well-chosen picture can add a lot to your form, and it’s easy to do in the FormAssembly form builder.
+People respond well to visual information, and retain more of it than they do written information.
+A well-chosen picture can add a lot to your form.
+It’s also a best practice to add messaging to your web form.
+Align this content to the messaging of your organization to help your form feel more recognizable and engaging.

-Want to know how to build a website form that’s fairly common?
-If you’re building a donation form, contact form or Stripe/Paypal payment form, you might want to start out with a premade template.
-This gives you a strong form framework that you can build on and customize to meet your needs.
+If you’re building a donation form, contact form, or any other common and standard type of form, you might want to start with a premade template.
+This gives you a strong framework that you can build on and customize to meet your needs.